The Best of Jean-Claude Van Damme

 6. Timecop (1994)

-One of Van Damme’s most commercial hits and a regular favourite among fans.
+One of his most commercial hits and a regular favourite among fans.
 Timecop is a futuristic sci-fi actioner set in the year 2004(!) where time travel is a reality and a new breed of crime has now emerged.
 It is now possible to alter history and so the Time Enforcement Commission has ruled no one can go back in time.
 However, someone has broken the law and JC’s Timecop must prevent a change in history and the murder of his wife!
-With high production values, a solid sci-fi story and excellent action, all delivered in style by veteran director Peter Hyams, this became Van Damme’s most commercially successful film (and remains so to this day) which carried his action and Martial Arts credentials over to a mainstream audience.
+With high production values, a solid sci-fi story and excellent action, all delivered in style by veteran director Peter Hyams, this became Van Damme’s most commercially successful film (and remains so to this day) which carried his credentials over to a mainstream audience.

 “I'm still kicking!
 I must be on Broadway!”